rojosinalma/cord/README.md

 It doesn't provide tools for easy development of bots either, so the point here is to try to minimize that hassle and just clone this repo and start coding your bot commands.

 This repo contains Discordrb and Sinatra.
-Sinatra is necessary to be able to bing a port to the app (i.e: when deploying to Heroku) or just because you want to have a web interface with some webhooks or even views to interact with the bot outside discord.
+Sinatra is necessary to be able to bind a port to the app (i.e: when deploying to Heroku) or just because you want to have a web interface with some webhooks or even views to interact with the bot outside discord.

 ## Dependencies: